MontrealCorpusTools/iscan-spade-server/README.md

 So, you will have a directory containing the two repos, `ISCAN` and `iscan-spade-server`.
 Then, just `cd` into the `iscan-spade-server` directory.

-To build the image, run the following command instead of just `docker-compose build`.
+To build the image with development support, run the following command.

 ``docker-compose build --build-arg BUILD_ENV="dev"``